-- 1 On June 6, Guardian journalist Glenn Greenwald published the first of a series of articles focused on secret surveillance programmes conducted by the National Security Agency (NSA) in the United States and the Government Communications Headquarters (GCHQ) in the United Kingdom.
+1 On June 6, Guardian journalist Glenn Greenwald published the first of a series of articles focused on secret surveillance programmes conducted by the National Security Agency (NSA) in the United States and the Government Communications Headquarters (GCHQ) in the United Kingdom.
 The documents were provided by whistleblower Edward Snowden.
-For a chronology of the events, see Lütticke, 2013. - 2 While it is outside the scope of this article, it should be mentioned that the issue of privacy could - and should also be analysed in the context of violations performed by non-state actors, such as IT, medical and insurance companies, just to name a - 3 For a more in-depth discussion of the fallacy of the 'nothing to hide, nothing to fear' argument, see Solove, 2007. - 4 For an impression of what kind of information metadata reveals about you, try logging into the MIT Immersion program with your Gmail account: https://immersion.media.mit.edu/
+For a chronology of the events, see Litticke, 2013.

+2 While it is outside the scope of this article, it should be mentioned that the issue of privacy could

+3 For a more in-depth discussion of the fallacy of the 'nothing to hide, nothing to fear' argument, see Solove, 2007.

+4 For an impression of what kind of information metadata reveals about you, try logging into the MIT Immersion program with your Gmail account: https://immersion.media.mit.edu/